thosgood/this-weeks-finds/markdown/151-200/week160.md

 responsible!
 Conversely, Lovelock guessed there is not life on Mars, because its atmosphere *is* in equilibrium.

-Now, the methane in Titan\'s atmosphere is dissociated by sunlight, and this process is irreversible, since the resulting hydrogen flies off into space.
+Now, the methane in Titan's atmosphere is dissociated by sunlight, and this process is irreversible, since the resulting hydrogen flies off into space.
 At the rate this happens, the entire methane content of the atmosphere would be destroyed in only 10 million years if it were not renewed somehow.
 In the first article cited above, the author writes:
-\"For the methane we see today not to be a bizarre fluke, it must be continuously resupplied from a surface reservoir or by cryovolcanism (that is, volcanism where the molten \`rock\' is just ice).\" And this made me wonder: where is Lovelock when we need him?
+"For the methane we see today not to be a bizarre fluke, it must be continuously resupplied from a surface reservoir or by cryovolcanism (that is, volcanism where the molten \`rock' is just ice)."
+And this made me wonder: where is Lovelock when we need him?
 Maybe *life* is responsible for this out-of-equilibrium condition.